Berger, Missouri

 Berger (/ˈbɜrdʒər/ BUR-jər) is a city in northwest Franklin County, Missouri, United States, located south of the Missouri River.
 The population was 256 at the 2020 census.

 History

 A post office called Berger has been in operation since 1856.
 The town site was not platted until 1870.
 The community has the name of Casper Berger, an early settler.

+Berger has some history as a place where mules were raised for the 2nd world war.
+An extensive mule farm is said to have been there, and supplied much of the needed beasts of burden for the war effort.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.31 sqmi, all land.

 The rural town is located on the Berger Bottom, a floodplain south of the Missouri River.